 - Aspiration of blood

 - Difficulty or inability to intubate

 The Role of Suction

 In extreme cases of dental trauma, continuous suction, while monitoring the patient’s oxygenation and 02 saturation, may be the only option for maintaining airway patency.
-Effective suction can achieve the following:
+Effective suction can achieve:

 - Removing bodily fluids

 - Preventing active bleeding from entering the trachea